juev/awesome-stars/README.md

 - [triggerdotdev/trigger.dev](https://github.com/triggerdotdev/trigger.dev) – ✨ Trigger.dev is the open source background jobs framework for TypeScript.
 With features like API integrations, webhooks, scheduling and delays.
 - [cloudflare/wildebeest](https://github.com/cloudflare/wildebeest) – Wildebeest is an ActivityPub and Mastodon-compatible server
 - [evald24/vscode-extensions-profiles](https://github.com/evald24/vscode-extensions-profiles) – Lets you create profiles to include the selected extensions in the desired project.
-- [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) – Markdown as a platform
+- [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) – Workshop for the mind
 - [pkgxdev/pkgx](https://github.com/pkgxdev/pkgx) – “run anything” from the creator of `brew`
 - [lynchjames/note-refactor-obsidian](https://github.com/lynchjames/note-refactor-obsidian) – Allows for text selections to be copied (refactored) into new notes and notes to be split into other notes.
 - [undergroundwires/privacy.sexy](https://github.com/undergroundwires/privacy.sexy) – Open-source tool to enforce privacy & security best-practices on Windows, macOS and Linux, because privacy is sexy 🍑🍆